fullstack-hy2020/fullstack-hy2020.github.io/src/content/3/en/part3a.md

 > **Important sidenote**
 >

-> Sometimes when you're debugging, you may want to find out what headers have been set to the HTTP request.
+> Sometimes when you're debugging, you may want to find out what headers have been set in the HTTP request.
 One way of accomplishing this is through the [get](http://expressjs.com/en/4x/api.html#req.get) method of the _request_ object, that can be used for getting the value of a single header.
-The _request_ object also has the <i>headers</i> property, that contains all of the headers of the application.
+The _request_ object also has the <i>headers</i> property, that contains all of the headers of a specific request.
 >

 > Problems can occur with the VS REST client if you accidentally add an empty line between the top row and the row specifying the HTTP headers.
-In this situation, the REST client interprets this to mean that all headers are left empty, which means that the backend server has no way of knowing that the data it has received is in the JSON format.
+In this situation, the REST client interprets this to mean that all headers are left empty, which leads to the backend server not knowing that the data it has received is in the JSON format.
 >

 You will be able to spot this missing <i>Content-Type</i> header if at some point in your code you print all of the request headers with the _console.log(request.headers)_ command.